JihadArfat/DevOps-Final-Project/README.md

 ## Project Overview
 This project demonstrates a CI/CD pipeline for a microservices architecture deployed in a Kubernetes cluster on AWS.
 The pipeline includes automated build, test, and deployment processes for both development and production environments, using Jenkins and ArgoCD for continuous integration and continuous delivery.

-# Table of Contents

-## Project Overview

-Prerequisites
-Architecture
-Setup and Installation
-Kubernetes Cluster on AWS
-Ingress-Nginx
-ArgoCD
-CI/CD with Jenkins
-Monitoring with Grafana and Prometheus
-Usage
-Project Structure
-Contributing
-License

 ## Prerequisites

-AWS account with necessary permissions kubectl installed
-Helm installed
-Jenkins installed and configured
-ArgoCD installed and configured

-# Architecture
-Frontend Microservice: Customer-facing service.
-Database: Managed by AWS (e.g., RDS).
-Background Microservices: Handle various backend tasks.
-Communication: Both synchronous (HTTP request/response) and asynchronous (queues or topics).
-Setup and Installation
-Kubernetes Cluster on AWS
-Create EKS Cluster:

-Create an EKS cluster using AWS Management Console or CLI.
-Configure kubectl to connect to the EKS cluster.
-Install Container Runtime:

-Install required tools: jq and awscli.
-Choose and install a container runtime (e.g., cri-o or containerd).
-Initialize Control Plane Node:

-Create IAM role with necessary permissions.
-Set up security groups and EC2 instance.
-Install kubeadm, kubelet, and kubectl.
-Initialize the cluster with kubeadm init.
-Ingress-Nginx
-Install Ingress-Nginx using Helm:

-bash
-نسخ الكود
-helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx helm repo update helm install ingress-nginx ingress-nginx/ingress-nginx ArgoCD
-Install ArgoCD:

-bash
-نسخ الكود
-kubectl create namespace argocd kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml Access ArgoCD:

-bash
-نسخ الكود
-kubectl port-forward svc/argocd-server -n argocd 8080:443
-Login to ArgoCD:

-bash
-نسخ الكود
-argocd login <ARGOCD_SERVER>
-Create Application:

-bash
-نسخ الكود
-argocd app create <APP_NAME> --repo <REPO_URL> --path <PATH_TO_MANIFESTS> --dest-server https://kubernetes.default.svc --dest-namespace <NAMESPACE>
-Sync Application:

-bash
-نسخ الكود
-argocd app sync <APP_NAME>
-CI/CD with Jenkins
-Create Folders:

-Create dev and prod folders in Jenkins.
-Build Pipelines:

-Implement build pipelines for each microservice for both dev and prod environments.
-Release Pipelines:

-Implement release pipelines that update Kubernetes manifests and trigger ArgoCD deployments.
-Monitoring with Grafana and Prometheus
-Install Grafana and Prometheus using Helm:

-bash
-نسخ الكود
-helm repo add prometheus-community https://prometheus-community.github.io/helm-charts helm repo update helm install prometheus prometheus-community/kube-prometheus-stack
+* AWS account with necessary permissions
+* kubectl installed
+* Helm installed
+* Jenkins installed and configured
+* ArgoCD installed and configured

+## Architecture

+* Frontend Microservice: Customer-facing service.
+* Database: Managed by AWS (e.g., DynamoDB).
+* Background Microservices: Handle various backend tasks.
+* Communication: Both synchronous (HTTP request/response) and asynchronous (queues or topics).

+## Setup and Installation
+### Kubernetes Cluster on AWS

+1. Create EKS Cluster:

+a- Create an EKS cluster using AWS Management Console or CLI. b- Configure kubectl to connect to the EKS cluster.

+2. Install Container Runtime:

+a- Install required tools: jq and awscli. b- Choose and install a container runtime (e.g., cri-o or containerd).

+3. Initialize Control Plane Node:

+* Create IAM role with necessary permissions.
+* Set up security groups and EC2 instance.
+* Install kubeadm, kubelet, and kubectl.
+* Initialize the cluster with kubeadm init.

 # Usage
 After completing the setup and installation, access your applications through the configured domain and monitor their performance and logs using Grafana and Prometheus dashboards.
 ArgoCD will continuously monitor your Git repository for changes and automatically synchronize the desired state with your Kubernetes cluster.